Cao-Research-Group/CoIrNiRhRu-211steps-ADR-2026/README.txt

 (iv) ECIs_list: the list of fitted ECIs for CE model;

-(v) training-structures-energyList: the corresponding DFT-calculated total energies;
+(v) energy-list: the corresponding DFT-calculated energies of training structures;

+(vi) PRIM.vasp is the PRIM file for CoIrNiRhRu fcc-(211) CE.

-(vi) CATKINAS_INPUT.m: the input file of CATKINAS for volcano plot generation.
+(vii) CATKINAS_INPUT.m: the input file of CATKINAS for volcano plot generation.